Florent-V/starter-vue-express/README.md

   </a>
 </p>

-This template should help get you started developing a full stack app with Vue 3 in Vite and Express with MySQL.
+This template should help get you started developing a full stack app with Vue 3 in Vite with Tailwind and Express with MySQL.
 It comes pre-configured with several essential dependencies that will help you get started with your Vue3 project right away.
+This is a PWA template, so you can install it on your phone or computer.
 All is dockerized and ready to use.

 ![Vite](https://img.shields.io/badge/vite-%23646CFF.svg?style=for-the-badge&logo=vite&logoColor=white)